Rain-And-Storm/website/data/curious-cat/inspirations.md

 A sailing charter cat that was transformed into a “Silent Yacht”.
 Uses superb Super-B batteries, OceanVolt propulsion.
-I'm borrowing the idea of splitting the solar panels into two sections (port & starboard), since Curious Cat’s beam is 30', and I don't need the whole roof to fly away at once, next time she goes through a storm.
+I'm borrowing the idea of splitting the solar panels into two sections (port & starboard), since Curious Cat’s beam is 30', and I don't want the whole roof to fly away next time she goes through a storm.

 Solar array output: 7.2 kWp